veles-id/wallet/WHITEPAPER.md

 Verifiable Credentials (VCs) complement DIDs and empower decentralized identity management.
 VCs (also known as attestations) are tamper-proof, cryptographically verifiable claims made by the issuer.
 Every attestation or Verifiable Credential is associated with a DID.
 Verifiable Credentials represent statements made by an issuer in a tamper-evident and privacy-respecting manner since they use public-key encryption to verify claims.

 Anyone can use the embedded issuer DID in the Verifiable Credential to find a public cryptographic key in the associated DID document and do the math to confirm.
 Because DIDs are stored on the blockchain, anyone can verify attestations by cross-checking the issuer's DID.

-## Public Key Infrastructure

-Decentralization reengineers how data is stored and secured.
-Bitcoin brings a new paradigm in reducing cyber risks with its public-key cryptography infrastructure.

-With a decentralized identity, you can safely use one ID for different services.
-Thanks to Public Key Infrastructure provided by Bitcoin, you gain the ability to log in with a single click to a growing number of online services.

-Decentralized Public Key Infrastructure is the core of Decentralized Identity.
-The PKI is a set of roles, policies, and procedures, as well as hardware and software to create, manage, distribute, store, and revoke digital certificates.
-PKI manages public-key encryption.
-The biggest PKI infrastructure in the world is US Military ID System, which uses public-key cryptography for authorization and access management.
-Bitcoin brings this type of system to the civilian world, as the biggest deployed civilian Public Key Infrastructure.

-A Public Key Infrastructure stands between you and your service providers and handles all requests for identity and access, and includes the:
-- Verifiable Credential exchange protocols,
-- Identity Overlay Network (ION).

-Like with any dentity and Access Management system, these components come together to securely facilitate access to critical information while allowing to verify identity on-chain, without intermediaries.

-Before the decentralized Public Key Infrastructure, everyone had to buy or obtain digital certificates from traditional Certificate Authorities (CA).
-Thanks to Bitcoin, there is no need for centralized CA anymore.

 ## ION